Covid 19 Safety

 The distance mentioned in the itinerary is taken from Google Maps.

-While traveling on the hilly areas at the CHT region, we may need to stop air-conditioning features temporarily to minimize load on the car engine.
+While traveling on the hilly areas in the CHT region, we may need to stop air-conditioning features temporarily to minimize load on the car engine.
 Your patience would be appreciated.

 Local transportation for Barisal, Srimangal, Chittagong Hill-Tracts area, and Cox’s Bazar will be by Tuk-Tuk.
 Trips in Srimangal and Chittagong Hill-Tracts area are a short distance.
 Trips in Barisal would be one hour each, two trips a day.